anisha22s/anisha22s/README.md

 I'm a passionate Data Analyst and learner based in San Francisco ☀️

-📚I'm currently finishing my Master's in Business Analytics at UC Davis while taking courses in Optimization, Big Data Analytics and Supply Chain Analytics.
-Additionally, I am prepping for the AWS cloud certification.
+📚I recently finished my Master's in Business Analytics from UC Davis where I took courses in Advanced Statistics, Machine Learning, Data Management, Optimization, Big Data Analytics and Supply Chain Analytics.

-I also engage as a data analyst for a non profit performing arts center where I lead ETL and automation projects, and assist with building predictive models, recommend pricing strategies, A/B testing promotional offers and customer feedback sentiment analysis.
+For my masters practicum, I engaged as a data analyst for a non profit where I led ETL and automation projects, assisted with building predictive models, built dashboard, recommended pricing strategies, conducted A/B testing and customer feedback text analysis.

 🌱I believe in lifelong learning and enjoy exploring new ideas and technologies to enhance my skills.